freeCodeCamp/search/README.md

 You will need an access token for the YouTube api in your `.env` file.

-Once your elasticsearch instance is running, use `node app.js` to seed your cluster
+Once your elasticsearch instance is running, use `node init` to seed your cluster

 You can query the cluster using the Dev Tools in Kibana